bpandamao/BiGRU_CAE/README.md

 | $a$ | $5\cdot 10^{-21}$  |$10^{-21}$|
 | $f$ | $10^{-3}$  | $10^{-6}$|

+## Paper

+Our research paper is available on arXiv: [A novel stacked hybrid autoencoder for imputing LISA data gaps]([https://arxiv.org/abs/2410.05571]).

 ## Code structure
 **Models**
 Contains the method to generate data and gaps, as well as the setting for DCAE and Bi-GRU;